-Solution: For garages a combination of Heraklith Wood Wool and Knauf Insulation Mineral Wool - now available from our plant in Zalaegerszeg as a single product known as Tektalan 037/2 was the ideal solution offering certified non-combustibility, high fire resistance and the ability to withstand vehicle impact.
-For the conference areas and other rooms, Heraklith boards fitted easily into tight ceiling applications to offer exceptional acoustic performance and optimal product durability.
+Solution: For garages a combination of Heraklith Wood Wool and "We were looking for a material that provides good sound Knauf Insulation Mineral Wool - now available from our plant absorption, is long-lasting and aesthetically pleasing for in Zalaegerszeg as a single product known as Tektalan 037/2 - the FTC Stadium.
+Based on our past experience and good was the ideal solution offering certified non-combustibility, high feelings about the product we chose Heraklith." fire resistance and the ability to withstand vehicle impact.
+For Burics Oktávian, designer for SAMO, architects of the the conference areas and other rooms, Heraklith boards fitted easily into tight ceiling applications to offer exceptional acoustic stadium who worked with contractor Market Építö Zrt performance and optimal product durability.